 Our Yeon Pendant is a re-creation of the light John Yeon made from a Japanese fishing buoy to hang in the courtyard.
 We brought it to life using handblown glass, while retaining touches like the trident hanging system and exposed fasteners.

-To help keep Yeon’s mission alive, 1% of the Yeon Pendant sale price will be donated to the University of Oregon’s John Yeon Center, which is devoted to inspiring future acts of visionary design and conservation.
+To help keep Yeon’s mission alive, a portion of the Yeon Globe Pendant sale price will be donated to the University of Oregon’s John Yeon Center, which is devoted to inspiring future acts of visionary design and conservation.